India’s football history is long and detailed because it was at one time the national sport.

 1. Sunil Chhetri

-Sunil Chhetri is the best football player in India in 2020, plays in the center-forward position as a striker or winger.
+Sunil Chhetri is the best football player in India in 2021, playing the center-forward position as a striker or winger.

 His contribution to the Football world is impeccable.